CSAFE-ISU/bulletAnalyzr/README.md

   intuitive sliders at each step of the analysis
 - **Comprehensive Reporting** - Generate and export detailed comparison reports in a professional, shareable format
+- **Free and Open-Source** - BulletAnalyzr is open-source and free to use.

 BulletAnalyzr bridges the gap between sophisticated algorithmic analysis and practical forensic workflows, making advanced bullet comparison